leiftiger/EG_Tools/doc/ATN_structure.md

 # Object networks
 If the network is spawned by an object being interacted with by an entity description interaction slot containing the key `ATNNetworkName`, then it will be passed two resources automatically as input by the game.
 The first resource being the `Character` that interacted with it and the second resource being the `Object` that's being interacted with.

-It's important that the order is preserved as it is uncertain how rigid these structures are, as all existing networks seem to require that structure.
+It's important that the order is preserved - otherwise the game will instantly crash when the object is interacted with.
 However, in certain cases, such as loot admiration, the `Object` resource is seemingly not needed, so if the network doesn't use that resource, it doesn't have to include it.

 This stucture is used by almost all objects, including training/trainee, stat recharging, tourist interactions, loot and more.
 Certain exceptions are noted below.